SANJEEV08/Ultrasonic-Flowmeter-Fault-Detection/README.md

 - Data augmentation by generating **Gaussian Noise** & **Random sampling** were performed .
 Gaussian Noise was set & generated between mu=0 & sigma=0.1 by choosing a random number within the constraints.

 ## EDA (Exploratory Data Analysis) -
-I looked at the distributions of the data and the value counts for the various categorical variables.
+I looked at the distributions of all the features data and the value counts for the various categorical variables.
 Below are a few highlights from the analysis .

 ![](correlation.png)
 ![](feature-correlation-1.png)
 ![](feature-correlation-2.png)